-To make the pizza search easier for your next visit, we’ve rounded up the top 26 best pizzerias in NYC.
+To make the pizza search easier for your next visit, we’ve rounded up the best pizzerias in Manhattan.
 You’ll find a wide variety of restaurants, from counter-serve to formal, and in nearly every neighborhood.
 Check out our list of the best pizza in NYC below!

 Best Pizza Restaurants in NYC

 - Joe’s Pizza

 - Koronet Pizza

 Joe’s Pizza is one of the most famous pizzerias in the city.
 Established in 1975 by Joe Pozzuoli, Joe’s Pizza is locally known as a “Greenwich Village institution.”
 Greenwich Village is the heart of Manhattan’s artistic scene.
 The neighborhood is a must-see for visitors, hosting fine dining, piano bars, Washington Square Park, Comedy Cellar, and a buzzing LGBTQ+ social scene.

 Since 1975, Joe’s Pizza has dealt up the quintessential “New York slice.”
 New Yorkers who moved away from the city come back for a bite of Joe’s iconic thin-crust, melt-in-your-mouth pies.
 You won’t find any frills here, just classic cheese, pepperoni, and build-your-own slices.
 You won’t forget that flavor.